DotNetToscana/See4Me/Docs/Register.md

 <img src="https://raw.githubusercontent.com/DotNetToscana/See4Me/master/Docs/Images/TranslatorService_Keys.png">

 You need to enter either Key 1 or Key 2 in the app setting page to activate translator feature.
+Note that it may take up to 10 minutes for the newly (re)generated keys to take effect.